danielcifuentes54/aws-developer/README.md

 ### Lmabda - S3

 * Allows us execute a Lambda when an action is made in an configurated S3 bucket.

+### Lambda Networking

+* By default, your lambda function is launched outside your own VPC (in an AWS-owned VPC)\
+* Lambda in VPC:
+  * Define VPC
+  * Lambda will create a ENI
+  * AWSLambdaVPCAccessExecutionRole
+  * By default Lambda does not have internet access
+    * You need to use a NAT gateway
+    * You can use VPC endpints to privately access AWS services without NAT

 ## AWS Serverless - DynamoDB